Category Archives: British Royals

 Raising the royal standard at Nottingham: King Charles I, with his left arm upraised, his right around the shoulders of his son, the future Charles II.
 This was the event that signaled the start of the Civil War; Credit – http://www.explore-parliament.net/

-On August 22, 1642, at Nottingham, Charles raised the Royal Standard and called for his loyal subjects to support him, and the Civil War between the Royalists or Cavaliers (Charles’ supporters) and the Roundheads (Parliament’s supporters) had begun.
+On August 22, 1642, at Nottingham, Charles raised the Royal Standard and called for his loyal subjects to support him, beginning the Civil War between the Royalists or Cavaliers (Charles’ supporters) and the Roundheads (Parliament’s supporters).
 The Battle of Edgehill, the first real battle, was fought on October 26, 1642, and proved indecisive.
 The Cavaliers were defeated at the Battle of Marston Moor on July 2, 1644, and at the Battle of Naseby on June 14, 1645.
 The balance was now permanently tipped to the parliamentary side.
-In April of 1646, Charles left Oxford, which had served as his capital city during the conflict, and surrendered to the Scottish Army expecting to be safe and well-treated.
+In April 1646, Charles left Oxford, which had served as his capital city during the conflict, and surrendered to the Scottish Army expecting to be safe and well-treated.
 However, the Scots delivered Charles to Parliament in 1647.
 Except for one brief period in 1647, when he escaped, Charles was confined in several castles and great homes for the rest of his life.

 The Trial